Bria-AI/ComfyUI-BRIA-API/Readme.md

 These nodes use pre-trained tailored models to generate images that faithfully reproduce specific visual IP elements or guidelines. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Tailored-Generation)].

 ### **Tailored Gen**
-This node generates images using a trained tailored model, faithfully reproducing specific visual IP elements or guidelines established during model training.
-To load the default model's configuration, use the Tailored Model Info node, which provides the necessary settings and prompt prefix.
+This node generates images using a trained tailored model, reproducing specific visual IP elements or guidelines.
+Use the Tailored Model Info node to load the model's default settings.

 ### **Tailored Model Info**
-This node retrieves the **default settings** and **prompt prefix** of a **trained tailored model**.
-It provides the necessary information to configure and run the model in the **Tailored Gen node**, ensuring consistency with the model's intended behavior.
+This node retrieves the default settings and prompt prefix of a trained tailored model, which can be used to configure the Tailored Gen node.

 ## Image Editing Nodes
 These nodes modify specific parts of images, enabling adjustments, while maintaining the integrity of the rest of the image.[[API docs](https://bria-ai-api-docs.redoc.ly/tag/Image-Editing)]